IELTS Speaking Archives - EngExam.info

 Would you rather live in the city centre or in the countryside?

-Do you get on well with your neighbours?
+Do you get along well with your neighbours?

 How often do you use public transport?